 Shareholders are entitled to submit proposals to the Nomination Committee regarding nominations to the Board.
-Ahead of the 2022 Annual General Meeting, the names of the members of the Nomination Committee are:
+Ahead of the 2024 Annual General Meeting, the names of the members of the Nomination Committee are:

-- Karl Johan Sundin (Chairman), appointed by EQT, - Bo Lundgren, appointed by Swedbank Robur Fonder, - Sussi Kvart, appointed by Handelsbanken Fonder, and - Gustaf Öhrn, in his capacity as Chairman of the Board.
+- Joakim Gjersø (Chairman), appointed by Ferd, - Oscar Severin, appointed by Vitruvian, and - Christian Bubenheim, in the capacity of Chairman of the Board.

 In its work, the Nomination Committee applies rule 4.1 of the Code as its diversity policy.
-Additional information is available in the Nomination Committee's reasoned opinion regarding the Nomination Committee's proposal to the 2022 Annual General Meeting.
+Additional information is $\frac{1}{2}$ available in the Nomination Committee's reasoned opinion regarding the Nomination Committee's proposal to the 2024 Annual General Meeting.